SandhyaVasu/SandhyaVasu.github.io/_posts/2026-09-03-the-mischief-monger-of-gokul.md

 <img src="/assets/posts/kanha.png" alt="Kanha in Gokul" class="fig-left">

-This tale dates back long, long ago— oh, those wondrous times when the sacred lotus feet of Yashoda's darling used to tread that soil.
+This tale dates back long, long ago—oh, those wondrous times when the sacred lotus feet of Yashoda's darling used to tread that soil.
 We are in the outskirts of Mathura, in the peaceful village of Gokul, carpeted by lush greenery all around, with the enchanting Yamuna waters gushing to embrace the